Fox-McCloud-MX/java-desing-patterns/README.md

 **Concept:** A particular class should have only one instance.
 We will use only that instance whenever we are in need

+### Proxy Pattern.

+**Definition:** Provide a surrogate or placeholder for another object to control access to it.

+**Concept:** We want to use a class which can perform as an interface to something else.